kubernetes/website/content/en/docs/tasks/administer-cluster/kubeadm/kubeadm-certs.md

 ### Create certificate signing requests (CSR)

-You can create certificate signing requests with `kubeadm alpha certs renew --csr-only`.
+You can create certificate signing requests with `kubeadm certs renew --csr-only`.

 Both the CSR and the accompanying private key are given in the output.
 You can pass in a directory with `--csr-dir` to output the CSRs to the specified location.
 If `--csr-dir` is not specified, the default certificate directory (`/etc/kubernetes/pki`) is used.

-Certificates can be renewed with `kubeadm alpha certs renew --csr-only`.
+Certificates can be renewed with `kubeadm certs renew --csr-only`.
 As with `kubeadm init`, an output directory can be specified with the `--csr-dir` flag.

 A CSR contains a certificate's name, domains, and IPs, but it does not specify usages.